-Do you know any overweight Japanese girl?
+In my personal experience, I honestly have never met an overweight Japanese woman?
 Can you even think of an obese Japanese celebrity--beside sumo athletes?
 It took me a lot of work, and I still cannot think of even one name.
 Thinking about this I did a little research on the eating habits of Japanese women and found that I'm not crazy, Japan is one of the countries with the lowest obesity rate in the world, and this is not only by the grace of God.

-There are several reasons why Japanese women are thinner and healthier, but three habits they have developed predominate in allowing this trend to continue, regardless of how many McDonald's chains open in their neighborhood:
+There are several reasons why Japanese women are thinner and healthier, but three habits they have developed predominate in allowing this trend to continue, regardless of how many fast food chains open in their neighborhood:

 Read more ¿Qué más?: Cook with these Mediterranean diet essentials to lose weight fast